sider/sider-docs/docs/enterprise/config.md

 - `AWS_REGION_FOR_SIDER` - (Optional, but required for Amazon S3) AWS region name, such as "us-east-1."
 If you want to use an Amazon S3 bucket for Runners traces, you **MUST** specify this environment variable.
 The default value is `us-east-1`.

-- `DOCKER_RUNNERS_CONFIG` - (Required) The JSON string to specify how to access to Runners and Minio.The structure of this must be like this:
+- `DOCKER_RUNNERS_CONFIG` - (Required) The JSON string to specify how to access to Runners and Minio.
+The structure of this must be like this:

   ```json
   {